Inflationary magnetogenesis of primordial magnetic fields with multiple vector fields: Double-field model

-The magnetic field is blue spectrum because of $n_B=-2\beta+5=2$.
+The magnetic field is a blue spectrum because of $n_B=-2\beta+5=2$.
 When $\delta=4$, $\mathcal{P}_B$ and $\mathcal{P}_E$ are both increasing with inflation and lead to backreaction problem.
-When $\delta=-2$, on the other hand, $\mathcal{P}_B$ and $\mathcal{P}_E$ are both decreasing with inflation and they all be diluted by inflation which means there no enough primordial magetic field generate.
+When $\delta=-2$, on the other hand, $\mathcal{P}_B$ and $\mathcal{P}_E$ are both decreasing with inflation and they all be diluted by inflation which means there not be enough primordial magnetic field generated.

-On the other hand, if one require the spectrum of magnetic field is independence of time, then the value of $\delta$ should be $3$, and the electric field spectrum $\mathcal{P}_E\propto(-\eta)^{-2}$ will incresasing with inflation and lead to backreaction problem.
+On the other hand, if one requires the spectrum of the magnetic field to be independent of time, then the value of $\delta$ should be $3$, and the electric field spectrum $\mathcal{P}_E\propto(-\eta)^{-2}$ will increase with inflation and lead to backreaction problem.
 In this case, $n_B=3$ and $n_E=1$ which means that they are both blue spectrum.

-Similarly, if one require the spectrum of electric field is independence of time, the the value of $\delta$ should be $2$, and the magnetic field spectrm $\mathcal{P}_B\propto (-\eta)^2$ will be diluted by inflation.
-In this case, $n_B=4$ and $n_E=2$ whch means that they are both blue spectrum.
+Similarly, if one requires the spectrum of the electric field is the independence of time, then the value of $\delta$ should be $2$, and the magnetic field spectrum $\mathcal{P}_B\propto (-\eta)^2$ will be diluted by inflation.
+In this case, $n_B=4$ and $n_E=2$ which means that they are both blue spectrum.

 All in all, in case 3, if a sufficient primary magnetic field is to be generated, then the problem of backreaction is unavoidable.